Is your neck issue becoming a real pain in the neck?

 - If you have had a bang to the head and are experiencing headaches (go straight to A&E in this case).
 For more information, see guidance on identifying concussion from Mayo Clinic.

 Neck pain can be complex but as mentioned, there are several preventative actions that can be taken and techniques to treat neck pain yourself.
 The cause of neck pain is not using the phone, working on the laptop, or watching TV.
-It is doing so for long periods of time without taking breaks or without attempting good postural alignment.
-Take regular breaks every 20 minutes, keep the neck moving through its full range of motion, and keep active, making sure to do a minimum of 30 minutes of exercise a day at moderate activity.
+It is doing so for long periods of time without taking breaks.
+Take regular breaks every 20 minutes, keep the neck moving through its full range of motion.
+Keep active making sure to do a minimum of 30 minutes of exercise a day at moderate intensity.
+If you have any health issues that you are concerned about make sure you contact a health professional for more specific advice before you engage in physical activity.

-For persistent neck pain treatment, or a postural assessment and advice, book in for an appointment now.
-Call or text now on 087 184 9464, email email@example.com or fill in our contact form for an appointment.
+For persistent neck pain treatment, or a postural assessment and advice, book online for a n appointment now.
+Call or text now on 087 184 9464, email firstname.lastname@example.org or fill in our contact form for an appointment.